RAZEX0LOL/music-player-pwa/USER-GUIDE.md

 **On Phone:**
 - **iPhone:** ❌ Drag & drop doesn't work (iOS limitation)
-  - Use the "📁 Add Songs" button instead
+  - Use the "📁 Add Tracks" button instead

 - **Android Phone:** ⚠️ Drag & drop is limited
-  - Use the "📁 Add Songs" button (easier and more reliable)
+  - Use the "📁 Add Tracks" button (easier and more reliable)

 ---

 ## ▶️ How to Play Music

 ### Playback:
-1. **Select a song** from the playlist (tap the song name)
+1. **Select a track** from the playlist (tap the track name)
-2. The song will start playing automatically
+2. The track will start playing automatically
 3. Or press the **▶️ (Play)** button at the bottom

 ### Controls:
-- **⏮️** - Previous song
+- **⏮️** - Previous track
 - **▶️ / ⏸️** - Play / Pause
-- **⏭️** - Next song
+- **⏭️** - Next track
 - **🔊 Slider** - Volume (0-100%)
 - **Progress bar** - Seek (drag left/right)

 ### Lock Screen Controls:

 **iPhone/iPad (iOS):**
-- ✅ Song title
+- ✅ Track title
 - ✅ Buttons: ⏮️ ▶️ ⏸️ ⏭️
 - ✅ Seek: ⏪ ⏩ (10 seconds)
 - ✅ Progress bar (draggable)

 **Android (Chrome, Samsung Internet):**
-- ✅ Song title
+- ✅ Track title
 - ✅ Buttons: ⏮️ ▶️ ⏸️ ⏭️
 - ✅ Seek: ⏪ ⏩
 - ✅ Progress bar

 **Android (Firefox):**
-- ✅ Song title
+- ✅ Track title
 - ✅ Buttons: ⏮️ ▶️ ⏸️ ⏭️
 - ⚠️ Seek may not work (Firefox limitation)